VisLab/EEG-Clean-Tools/README.md

 * Added check to only perform ransac when channel locations are available
 * Fixed the input parameter structure on findNoisyChannels
 * Added the infrastructure for the summary of all datasets

+Version 0.23 Released

+* Removed the channel locations and channel information from noisyOut because it is already in the reference structure at top level.